sshirsathe/ERB_Filoviruses/README.md

 ## Overview
 This directory contains scripts used to perform the following workflow related to this work:
-1. Process Bulk RNA Seq NCBI samples given by SRR number
+1. Process Bulk RNA Seq NCBI samples given by SRR number and map to reference transcriptome
 2. Quantify abundances of genes of interest and generate a count matrix
 3. Normalize and scale the count matrix
 4. Extract orthologous genes between samples for downstream comparative analysis